ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

 List of paths completed:
 (Most of) Index (just need to get that workers things setup, but until I actually do the workers section, I can't so for now this is it)

+I really should make it so that everything that's contact should be customer.
+I hate how confusing it is but customer is the correct term